Going westwards, from Eastbourne to Winchester

 So, I have tried to note the main points rather than a further detailed description; I hope that you will appreciate this.

-NB: this page still being completed
+NB: this page still being completed added to

 Thanks to Ming Locke Jan 2012: start end has changed see below